 Tutorial - How to create custom workflow elements for JIRA 3.x

-JIRA 3 provides the ability to create fully customized workflows - giving the user full control over the life cycle of a JIRA issue.
-This powerful feature allows the workflow designer to specify:
+JIRA provides the ability to create customized workflows, which gives the user full control over the life cycle of a JIRA issue.
+This allows the workflow designer to specify:

 - the available actions at each step